TapwaveZodiac/novelaiUKB/docs/Context.md

 ![image](https://github.com/TapwaveZodiac/novelaiUKB/assets/35267604/e246544c-bb7b-4b1d-aa9e-30d6e7390ae9)

-The **Author's Note** or **A/N** is identical in format and use to Memory, but it is inserted **three newlines** by default before the last token in the input.
+The **Author's Note** or **A/N** is identical in format and use to Memory, but it is inserted **three paragraphs** (newlines) by default before the last token in the input.
 It has a greater influence as a result.
 The A/N's position may be adjusted for a **stronger** (closer to the bottom) or a **weaker** (further to the top) effect.
 Traditionally, it is used to either **give immediate instructions**, and **immediately important information**, such as the name of the POV character, the date, etc.

-Keep in mind that Author's Note influence is **extremely strong**.
+Keep in mind that Author's Note influence is **very intense**.
 It is **strongly recommended** to leave it empty unless you are using it for a specific purpose, after which it should be cleared.
-Leaving elements in the Author's Note can degrade generation quality.
+Leaving elements in the Author's Note can degrade text quality.

 ### Lorebook

 Further described in the dedicated [Lorebook](Lorebook) page.
+Lorebook entries are positioned at the top of context, **after** Memory.

 ***